tvarchive/optimus_KikTests/Readme.md

      After doing this, go to any of the feature files and right click on any scenario and select Run option.

-*For this running this test, you will need two emulators or devices up and runnuning*
+*For this running this test, you will need two emulators or devices up and running*

 #####  No more updates about Optimus in this Wiki.